Assessment

 Assessing Learning Outcomes

-All Professional Technical Programs at South Seattle College link their Course Outcomes to Program Learning Outcomes and up to our South's Learning Outcomes.
+All Professional Technical Programs at South Seattle College link their Course Learning Outcomes (CLOs) to Program Outcomes and up to our South's Learning Outcomes (SLOs).
+These Outcome alignment tables are available on all Professional-Technical Master Course Outlines and are reviewed and updated whenever a course outline is updated.
 The listing of all Master Course Outlines can be found using the Inside Seattle Colleges link and accessing the Automated Course Approval System (ACAS).

 Course Learning Outcomes (CLO)